coreos/rpm-ostree/docs/container.md

 $ rpm-ostree compose container-encapsulate --repo=/path/to/repo fedora/35/x86_64/silverblue docker://quay.io/myuser/fedora-silverblue:35
 ```

-It is likely at some point that we add `rpm-ostree compose container` or so
-which would natively input and output a (base) container image.
+This "chunked" format is used by default by `rpm-ostree compose image`.